Adventure Base Ski Offering - Adventure Base

-Whether you’re just starting out or you’re chasing high-alpine challenges, our ski touring programs are designed to guide you every step of the way.
-From learning the basics on gentle slopes to tackling multi-day hut-to-hut traverses across iconic Alpine terrain, there’s a trip for every skill level and appetite for adventure.
-Each offering builds on your experience, develops your technique, and gives you the confidence to explore the mountains safely — all under the watchful eye of professional guides.
+Whether you’re just starting out on your ski touring journey or you’re already ready to chase high-alpine challenges, our ski touring programs are designed to guide you every step of the way.
+From learning the basic techniques on gentle slopes, to tackling challenging multi-day hut-to-hut traverses across iconic Alpine terrain, there’s a trip for every skill level and appetite.
+Our line up of ski touring trips help you to build on your experience, develop your technique and knowledge, and give you the confidence to explore the mountains safely — all under the watchful eye of our handpicked IFMGA/UIAGM ski guides.

 Intro to Ski Touring

 For skiers who are new to ski touring and want to learn the basics.
 This is where it all begins.
-If you’ve never toured before this trip is the perfect starting point.
-You’ll get hands-on coaching in everything from using touring gear to moving efficiently uphill and making safe decisions in the mountains.
+If you have never ski-toured before, this trip is the perfect starting point.
+You’ll get hands-on experience using ski-touring equipment to move efficiently uphill and make safe decisions in the mountains.

 What you’ll learn:

 The vibe: Relaxed, supportive, and all about building confidence.
-Based in Chamonix with day tours out and back.
+Based in Chamonix-Mont-Blanc with day tours out and back from your hotel base in the valley.

 Requirements: